hds/hegdenu.net/content/posts/understanding-async-await-4.md

 (no big surprises there)

-They each some some messages to the channel.
+They each send some some messages to the channel.

 The channel then delivers those messages to the consumer.